yxgeee/MMT/README.md

 ## What's New
 #### [Mar 20th, 2020]
-+ We supported **DBSCAN-based MMT** which could achieve better performance. *Note that* we effectively accelated the Jaccard distance computing process for DBSCAN (around 200s for CPU and 60s for GPU, compared to around 10min in other repos).
++ We supported **DBSCAN-based MMT** which could achieve better performance. *Note that* we effectively accelerated the Jaccard distance computing process for DBSCAN (around 200s for CPU and 60s for GPU, compared to around 10min in other repos).
-+ We added **general clustering-based baseline** for UDA re-ID, i.e. single model training with only hard pseudo labels.
++ We added the **general clustering-based baseline** training for UDA re-ID, i.e. single model training with only hard pseudo labels.
 + We slightly modified the setting of training iterations `--iters` from  `800` to `400` in the training scripts, achieving similar performance with less time cost.
 + We discovered **a minor hint**, changing the setting of `--dropout` from `0` to `0.5` will achieve supervising improvements in MMT.
 Intuitively, the dual models are more de-coupled with independent dropout functions.